 Book Use, Book Theory

-Distributed for Joseph Regenstein Library, The University of Chicago
+Distributed for the University of Chicago Library

 This work examines the relationship between book use and forms of thought and theory in the early modern period.
 Drawing on legal, medical, religious, scientific and literary texts, and on how-to books on topics ranging from cooking, praying, and memorizing to socializing, surveying, and traveling, Bradin Cormack and Carla Mazzio explore how early books defined the conditions of their own use and in so doing imagined the social and theoretical significance of that use.